 Matthew 14:22-33

-When the storm exposes little faith, Jesus reveals Himself as the saving Son of God who comes near, rescues, and is worshiped.
+When the storm exposes little faith, Jesus reveals himself as the saving Son of God who comes near, rescues, and is worshiped.

 Scripture Text

-14:28 Peter answered Him and said, “Lord, if it is You, command me to come to You on the waters.”
+14:28 “Lord, if it is You,” Peter replied, “command me to come to You on the water.”

-14:33 Those who were in the boat came and worshiped Him, saying, “You are truly the Son of God!”
+14:33 Then those who were in the boat worshiped Him, saying, “Truly You are the Son of God!”

 Anchor

-When the storm exposes little faith, Jesus reveals Himself as the saving Son of God who comes near, rescues, and is worshiped.
+When the storm exposes little faith, Jesus reveals himself as the saving Son of God who comes near, rescues, and is worshiped.

 The Messiah who communes with the Father and rules over creation is worthy of fearless trust and worship even when disciples are battered by contrary winds.